a national organization to show and promote works by professional women artists founded in 1896

 Karene Infranco is an artist working in pastel, oil, and printmaking.
 She earned a BS in Biology and Chemistry from the State University of NY at Albany in 1985.
 Karene’s art education includes coursework at the prestigious Brooklyn Museum Art School, the New School at Parsons, the School of the Museum of Fine Art Boston, the Yard School of Art in Montclair NJ, Visual Art Center in Summit NJ, the Pastel Society of America and the School of Visual Art in New York.

-Karene is a juried artist member and Art Committee Chair of the Salmagundi Club, a Signature Member and Member of the Board for the Pastel Society of America, an Elected Artist Member of Audubon Artists and the American Artists Professional League, and a Signature Member of the Pastel Society of the West Coast.
+Karene is a juried artist member and Art Committee Chair of the Salmagundi Club, a Signature Member and Member of the Executive Board for the Pastel Society of America, an Elected Artist Member of Audubon Artists and the American Artists Professional League, and a Signature Member of the Pastel Society of the West Coast.

 Karene is a docent for school programs at the Metropolitan Museum of Art.

 Rebecca Rosenheck, 1st VP Annual Exhibition Co-Chair